Wednesday 6 November 2024

 Bidein a' Choire Sheasgaich.
 945m.
 5hrs 31mins

 It was the prospect of revisiting these two hills, along with Maoile Lunndaidh and Sgorr Ruadh and the tantalising forecast of superb weather that had prompted me to offer to accompany Anna on her quest to complete the Munros.
-She hoped to climb them before winter and preferred not to walk alone on these two extremely remote hills.
+She hoped to climb these distant Munros before winter and preferred not to walk alone on these two extremely remote hills.
 We had a couple of email exchanges and agreed to meet after we had both driven up and climbed different hills on Wednesday.
 I did not know what to expect following our previous casual encounter on the Glomach Falls path but her enthusiasm and determination to finish climbing the Munros was infectious.
-I had been similar when finishing my Munro rounds.
+I had been similarly driven when finishing my Munro rounds.
 My passion for the mountains, which had languished since Covid was reignited.

 The weather was cooler and there was a morning breeze but then we hadn't started any of our previous walks before 11am despite being on the doorstep of the mountains.
 There was already another car parked and a walker wearing a stalker's hat was setting out on his bike.
 We left about ten minutes later after unloading the bikes and donning appropriate clothing for the cooler conditions.
 The first couple of kilometres are flat and apart from slowing to watch a large stag hiding in the bracken, we were rolling along fine.